seahorn/sygspacer/README.md

 # About

-Syntax based nvariant synthesis with Spacer
+Syntax-based invariant synthesis with Spacer

 # Install